cs-uob/COMSM0049/docs/labs/LAB4.md

 2. Can't concatenate strings and bytes?
 Just use bytes! `bytes("Your string", "ascii")`.
 3. Try and get the exploit chain running first!
 Break on the first gadget (In GDB: `b *0x08BLABLA`) and check it is working as expected.
 Are things going into the right registers?
 (In GDB: `si`: step instruction, `i r`: info registers)
 4. Once you're convinced the ROP chain is running the `strace` tool is very helpful to debug what system calls *actually* get made by your program.
 The `-v` flag will show all the arguments to system calls, `-e trace=execve` to just show `execve` calls.
 Does the call look like what you'd expect?
 You may have to add some new code to your exploit to get it working if the memory you're using isn't clean!

+# Optional bonus

+- Get the `nc` exploit going in 64-bit mode too!
+Is it easier or harder?
+- Have a play at using [pwntools](https://docs.pwntools.com/en/stable/) to write your exploit instead of ROPgadget.
+Is it easier?
+Harder?
+- Have a go at a return to libc exploit as discussed in the lecture.
+You'll need to defeat ASLR for this one.